A Positive Impact

 Elephant Crisis Fund

 Their aims: To end elephant slaughter and secure a safe future for these majestic animals.
-The name refers to tying a knot to make sure you remember, because an elephant never forgets.

 What they do: The Elephant Crisis Fund supports elephant conservation and protection from ivory poachers.
 100% of funds raised go directly to projects on the ground.